Nytuo/CosmicComics/README.md

  Comics and Manga Collectionner & Reader

 ## Important changes
-This new version of CosmicComics use a server to work,rRunning on the computer where the comics and mangas are stored.
+This new version of CosmicComics use a server to work, Running on the computer where the comics and mangas are stored.
 For displaying you will need only a browser of your choice.
-(Chrom)

-If you have used the old version of CosmicComics

-## Introduction
-I wanted a software easy to use and looking great in which I can display all my comics/mangas collection and read them with cool features.
+(Chrome is recommanded)

+The old versions of ComsicComics are not retro compatible with this version.

 ## Features:
+### Please note that some features may not work
 This is all you can do with this software and more:
 - Read `CBR`, `CBZ`, `CB7`, `CBT`, `ZIP`, `RAR`, `7z`, `TAR`, `Folder` which contains `PNG`, `JPG`, `JPEG`, `BMP`.
 - Display your books and navigate your folders with custom covers (automaticatly by extraction or manually set)